ddnexus/pagy/docs/how-to.md

 ==- Fast nav

-You can set the `:size` variable to an Integer to represent the total number of bar slots rendered.
+You can set the `:size` variable to an Integer representing the maximum page/gap slots rendered.
 The current page will be placed as centered as possible in the series.
+For that reason, `:size` works better when it's a odd number.

 For example: